- Online Training

 When you’re looking to speed up recovery following a tough practice or game, hydrostatic pressure may also help to maintain both the oxygen supply to muscles and their contractile functions.

 Due to the density and buoyancy principles of water, the body is able to still exert a high amount of concentric force while significantly reducing the eccentric forces usually found on land.
-Researchers in 2004 compared high-intensity land- and water-based plyometric programs and found that training in water produced significantly less inflammation and muscle soreness.
+Researchers in 2004 compared high-intensity land- and water-based plyometric programs and found that training in water produced significantly less inflammation and muscle soreness, making it an excellent option for improving athletic recovery.

 The world is your oyster.
 Well so is the pool.
 We’ve used the lane lines painted on the bottom of the pool as pseudo-agility ladders.
 Throw a basketball, volleyball or football in there and get “sport-specific” with movements.
 Paddle boards can be a great tool for getting an athlete to use their legs more.
 The relay races I’ve seen in a pool were far more intense than those I’ve seen on land – splashing helps.